 After joining the Denver Chapter of the American Guild of Organists in 1977, Jeff obtained his first position as a church organist at St. Andrew Presbyterian Church at the age of 15 years in 1978.
 He held positions at St. Paul’s Episcopal Church, Bonnie Brae Baptist Church, and played frequently at his home church, Grace United Methodist Church, all in Denver, Colorado before joining the US Navy in 1982.
 During his 20-year career in the US Navy, Jeff served as ship’s organist/pianist aboard USS Independence (CV-62), USS Tarawa (LHA-1), and USS Kitty Hawk (CV-63).
 In these shipboard positions, he worked closely with the ships’ chaplains and assisted in leading music during weekly services.
 He also served as pianist during his shore duty tours for Calvary Baptist Church in Beeville, Texas; Bayview Orthodox Presbyterian Church in Chula Vista, California; and Cornerstone Presbyterian Church in California, Maryland before coming to Grace and Peace Presbyterian in 2006.

-After moving to Maryland, Jeff retired from the Navy in 2002 at the rank of Chief Petty Officer and is professionally employed in a career in Defense Acquisition for the US Navy and Marine Corps F/A-18 and EA-18G Program Office (PMA265).
+After moving to Maryland, Jeff retired from the Navy in 2002 at the rank of Chief Petty Officer and is now professionally employed in a career in Defense Acquisition.
+Jeff was elected, ordained and installed as a Ruling Elder at Grace and Peace in August 2013.
 Jeff and his wife Diane have been married since April 1983.
-They have four children (Jeffrey II, Kurt, Kristina and Jacob) and two daughters-in-law (Raquel and Samantha).
+They have four children (Jeffrey II, Kurt, Kristina and Jacob) and two daughters-in-law (Raquel and Samantha) and two grandchildren.